 - 13. Significant accounting policies must be included in the financial statements.
 These should be in the relevant note and should provide the following information: - the measurement basis (or bases) used in preparing the financial statements, and - the other accounting policies used that are relevant to an understanding of the financial statements. - 14.
-In deciding whether a particular accounting policy should or should not be disclosed, management considers whether disclosure would assist users in understanding how transactions, other events and conditions are reflected in the reported financial performance and financial position. - 15.
-Disclosure of particular accounting policies is especially useful to users when those policies are selected from alternatives allowed in Australian Accounting Standards.
+In deciding whether a particular accounting policy should or should not be disclosed, management considers whether disclosure would assist users in understanding how transactions, other events and conditions are reflected in the reported financial performance and financial position. - Disclosure of particular accounting policies is especially useful to users when those policies are selected from alternatives allowed in Australian Accounting Standards regardless of whether a particular option has been mandated by OLG.